 As responsible dog owners, we want to research the best ways to care for our dogs.
-This means looking at alternative methods of treatment for things that can plague our pets, like stomach upset.
-The problem many responsible dog owners face when considering alternative, natural methods of relief is how much of these products to give to their dogs.
+This means looking at alternative ways of helping with things that can affect our pets, like upset tummies.
+The problem many responsible dog owners face when considering alternative, natural methods for alleviating discomfort is how much of these products to give to their dogs.

 Many times, there are no general guidelines issued by regulatory agencies to help us determine what amount to give them.
-That can put dog owners in a precarious situation of wondering how best to provide care.
+This can put dog owners in a difficult situation and leave them guessing.

 If you’re considering using CBD oil for your dogs, you may find yourself in this situation.
 Since the Farm Bill of 2018 was passed, there has been a massive surge of CBD-related products made available for pets.

-At VETCBD, we want to help end the confusion and supply our customers with products they can rely on to support their dogs naturally and safely.
+At VetCBD, we want to help end the confusion and provide our customers with products they can rely on to support their dogs naturally and safely.
 As such, we aim to provide you with information about CBD and related products so you can make informed decisions about your dog’s healthcare and overall wellness.

 If you’re new to the idea of using CBD products for your dog, we’re here to help.
-CBD can be incredibly beneficial for dogs when administered properly and correctly.
-As always, it’s important you speak to your veterinary professional before starting CBD.
+CBD can be incredibly beneficial for dogs when administered properly.
+As always, it’s important you speak to your veterinarian before starting CBD.

-Cannabidiol, or “CBD” is a plant-based compound found in the flowers of certain varieties of the Cannabis sativa plant.
+Cannabidiol, or “CBD” is a plant-based compound found in the flowers of certain varieties of the cannabis sativa plant.
 This plant is grown in numerous variations, including those that produce marijuana.
 The species that CBD is extracted from is commercially grown hemp – a variety of cannabis with low levels of THC.

-The hemp plant provides a myriad of benefits for your dog, and has other components that are important for use.
-These include other cannabinoids (plant-based compounds), flavonoids, terpenes, and phytonutrients.
+The hemp plant provides a myriad of benefits for your dog and has other components outside of CBD that are important for use.
+These include other cannabinoids (plant-based compounds), flavonoids, and terpenes.

-In order for your dog to receive the maximum benefit of CBD, your dog’s CBD oil must be in “full spectrum” form.
-CBD is generally distributed in three different ways: isolate oil, broad spectrum oil, and full spectrum oil.
-The two most popular oils found in pet products are isolate oil and full spectrum oil.
+In order for your dog to receive the maximum benefit of CBD, your dog’s CBD oil should be in “full-spectrum” form.
+CBD oil is generally distributed in three different ways: isolate oil, broad-spectrum oil, and full-spectrum oil.
+The two most popular oils found in pet products are isolate oil and full-spectrum oil.
 Isolate oil only contains CBD; no other parts of the hemp plant are extracted with this oil.
 As such, this oil cannot provide maximum benefit to your dog, or give them what is called the “entourage effect.”
-The entourage effect refers to all parts of the hemp plant working together synergistically in an oil to yield the highest return of benefit.
+The entourage effect refers to all parts of the hemp plant working together synergistically to yield the highest return of benefit.

 Making sure your dog gets the right amount of CBD oil is crucial to ensuring the oil works and is well tolerated.

-Remember, it is always better to start off with half the recommended dosage, and adjust the dose as needed.
-Every dog is different and will respond differently to CBD, therefore every dog will require a different dose based on their size, their body chemistry, and their overall health.
+You can start off with half the recommended amount and adjust it up or down as needed.
+Every dog is different and will respond differently to CBD, therefore every dog will require a different amount based on their size, their body chemistry, and their overall health.

-If you suspect your dog may be a good candidate for CBD treatment, speak to your veterinary care provider.
-Know also that VETCBD’s products have been formulated by a board-certified veterinarian with numerous years of experience treating animals.
-As such, we look for certain signs that a dog may be a good candidate for CBD treatment, and here they are:
+If you think your dog may benefit from CBD, speak to your veterinary care provider.
+Know also that VetCBD’s products have been formulated by a veterinarian with numerous years of experience in CBD.
+As such, we look for the following signs that a dog may be a candidate for CBD:

-Just as every dog differs in their dosage amount for CBD, their reaction will also vary.
-Some dogs will respond quickly, while a change in behavior in another dog may take a few weeks.
+Just as every dog differs in their optimal amount for CBD, their reaction may also vary.
+Some dogs will respond quickly, while benefits in another dog may take a few weeks.
 It all depends on your dog’s own body chemistry and overall health.